Best cover letters in Australia

 Here are some tips:

-- also ask someone else to read through it as well, as you may miss some obvious mistakes simply because you have read the content a number of times and are ‘too close to it’.
+- Ask someone else to read through it as well.
+Sometimes we can miss some obvious mistakes as we have read the content a number of times and are ‘too close to it’.

 Best cover letters: Avoid using a standard or generic cover letter